 I remember being surprised when I heard Cruise was going to do a sequel to Mission: Impossible.
 That never seemed like his thing, but the first movie was a hit and the series would become a steady popular money-maker for him to always go back to.

 Agent Tom Cruise has longer has long hair this time and is doing some pretty cool mountain climbing stunts.
-He puts on his sunglasses and is given his mission.
+He puts on his sunglasses and is given his mission by boss man Anthony Hopkins.
 Ummm….I’m going to take a stab at it.
 A bad guy stole something and is trying to sell it so Cruise has to stop him?
 Maybe he’s a former IMF agent who is a traitor and used to be Cruise’s friend.
 I’m guessing here.

 Dougray Scott is the bad guy.
 I only remember him being in this because he lost out the role of Wolverine in X-Men because filming went on too long in this.
 He must hate thinking about this movie.
 Thandie Newton is the IMF leading lady.
 She’s the only Mission Impossible gal I can name.
 I remember she was one of the current young, attractive up-and-coming actresses at the time.